ska-sa/kutleng_skarab2_bsp_firmware/README.md

 ICAP based PR still being tested.
 JTAG based PR working on VCU1525 (to be confirmed on VCU118 but it should work).

+Need to add a timing ignore constraint for the 95MHz ICAP clock, at the moment it is causing a lot of timing errors which can be ignored due to CDC.